DataDog/documentation/content/en/security/cloud_security_management/guide/devsecops.md

 Collection of links to other articles to help users get started after they've installed the bundle.

+- Metric collection for APM

 ## APM DevSecOps Enterprise

 APM DevSecOps Enterprise includes [APM][1], [Universal Service Monitoring][2], [Data Streams Monitoring][3], [Continuous Profiler][4], and the [Application Vulnerability Management][5] capabilities of [Application Security Management (ASM)][6].

 ### Setup

-To get started with APM DevSecOps Enterprise, you must [install and configure the Datadog Agent][7] for APM, Universal Service Monitoring, Continuous Profiler, and Data Streams Monitoring.
+To get started with APM DevSecOps Enterprise, [install and configure the Datadog Agent][7] for APM, Universal Service Monitoring, Continuous Profiler, and Data Streams Monitoring.

 {{< whatsnext desc="For detailed instructions, see the following docs:" >}}
     {{< nextlink href="/tracing/trace_collection/" >}}APM{{< /nextlink >}}